 North America, Europe, Asia Pacific, Latin America, Middle East & Africa

-North America leads the global market, given the increasing incidence of neurological diseases and augmenting the geriatric population in the region.
+North America leads the global market, given the increasing incidence of neurological diseases and augmenting the geriatric population.

-Asia is to show high growth rates in the forecast period in the market, with China and India being the fastest-growing markets in the Asia Pacific.
+Asia shows high growth rates in the forecast period in the market, with China and India being the fastest-growing markets in the Asia Pacific.
 The primary driving forces for the market in emerging economies are the large pool of patients, growing awareness about the disease, improving healthcare infrastructure, and increasing government funding in the region.

-Several technology developers are presently focussing on the integration of the advanced technical features into their proprietary drug development or delivery platforms to achieve the competitive edge.
+Several technology developers are presently focusing on integrating advanced technical features into their proprietary drug development or delivery platforms to achieve a competitive edge.
 An assessment of 240+ drug developers focused on Parkinson's and Alzheimer's diseases, revealed that many firms are likely to partner with technology providers to leverage their BBB penetration expertise.